 Setting Sag is a crucial part of set up as it affects the ride height and head angle of bicycle.
+Positive and negative air chambers are manually equalized... adding or removing air is a two step process (1. add or remove air 2. equalize chambers).
 Follow these steps carefully.

-- Unscrew AIR top cap to reveal air valve and thread on shock specific pump. - Start by adding around half of your body weight (in lbs) in psi to the positive chamber of the fork.
-For example a 150lb rider, should start with 75psi and adjust from there if necessary. - 3.
+- Unscrew AIR top cap to reveal air valve and thread on shock specific pump. - 2.
+Start by adding around 30-40% of your body weight (in lbs) in psi to the positive chamber of the fork.
+For example a 150lb rider, should start with 45-60psi and adjust from there if necessary. - 3.
 Unscrew cap on lower leg to reveal the negative air chamber equalizing system.
 Unthread equalizing valve and press button in to allow air into the negative chamber.
 Charging negative air chamber via the equalizing button will reduce overall pressure in the positive chamber.